-As the diagram above clearly demonstrates this structure though not complex in its erection or design characteristic’s, still required a specialist & recognised contractor to safely demolish it.
+As the diagram above clearly demonstrates this structure though not complex in its erection or design characteristic’s, still required a specialist and recognised contractor to safely demolish it.

-Whilst acknowledging that steel structures, if not design mechanism controlled, will descend where the structure wants to collapse, TDS where recognised & accredited for this safe form of demolition which demonstrated our ability, knowledge & professionalism in undertaking the work.
+Whilst acknowledging that steel structures, if not design mechanism controlled, will descend where the structure wants to collapse, TDS where recognised and accredited for this safe form of demolition which demonstrated our ability, knowledge and professionalism in undertaking the work.

 The Design Team

-Prior to explosive demolition our in-house design team of qualified Engineers & experienced demolition experts, designed the following:
+Prior to explosive demolition our in-house design team of qualified Engineers and experienced demolition experts, designed the following:

 - Soft strip ejection techniques

 - Instruction for demolition of none loading bearing walls

 - Creation of explosive sand bag platforms that connected to existing vertical steel stanchions to eradicate un controlled premature collapse of weights imposed